palomamorais-developer/interneting-is-hard/README.md

 ## Nº 08 <a href="https://www.internetingishard.com/html-and-css/flexbox/">Flexbox</a>
 ✳ Yay!
 Finally, Flexbox Chapter.
-One of the best tutorials I ever seen on Internet, easy and very detailed.
+One of the best tutorials I've ever seen on Internet, easy and very detailed.
 Now I feel confident to create layouts. ;)

 💡 **Quick Tips:**
 * Use `display: flex;` to create a flex container.